About Char Dham Yatra

 Important Information to Know Before Going on a Chardham Yatra

-The holy Chardham Yatra is one of the major pilgrimage tours undertaken by the Hindu devotees who wish to visit the sacred temples of Yamunotri, Gangotri, Kedarnath, and Badrinath, located in the region of the Garhwal Himalayas.
+The holy 4 Dham Yatra is one of the major pilgrimage tours undertaken by the Hindu devotees who wish to visit the sacred temples of Yamunotri, Gangotri, Kedarnath, and Badrinath, located in the region of the Garhwal Himalayas.
 Each of these temples are based at high altitudes and therefore traversing through them will require a good amount of walking and climbing, for which one should be prepared for.
 Make sure to take precautions against the cold weather and altitude sickness as well.

 kedarnath image